haugstrup/johnny-five/README.md

 board.on("ready", function() {

   // Create an Led on pin 13 and strobe it on/off
-  // Optionall set the speed; defaults to 100ms
+  // Optionally set the speed; defaults to 100ms
   (new five.Led(13)).strobe();

 });